Debiased machine learning for combining probability and non-probability survey data: Introduction

 The structure of the article is as follows.
-In Section~\ref{sect:dgm}, we describe our design-model-based inference framework.
-In Section~\ref{sect:vonMises}, we describe a von Mises expansion and cross-fitting, both fundamental to our approach.
-In Section~\ref{sect:equal.probs}, we consider the scenario where clusters (or `primary sampling units') are sampled using simple random sampling (i.e.\ with equal probabilities) without replacement and then individuals within clusters are sampled using an arbitrary (possibly multi-stage) sampling design that obeys the independence and invariance conditions\cite{Sarndal1992}.
+In Section~\ref{sect:dgm}, we describe our assumed data-generating mechanism and design-model-based inference framework.
+In Section~\ref{sect:vonMises}, we describe a DR estimator for $\Ybar$, its von Mises expansion and cross-fitting, which is fundamental to our approach.
+In Section~\ref{sect:equal.probs}, we consider the scenario where clusters (or `primary sampling units') are sampled using simple random sampling without replacement (SRSWOR) and then individuals within clusters are sampled using an arbitrary (possibly multi-stage) sampling design that obeys the independence and invariance conditions\cite{Sarndal1992}.
 Section~\ref{sect:unequal.probs} considers the more general scenario where the cluster sampling probabilities vary.
-In Section~\ref{sect:DR2}, we describe a ratio-style DR estimator of $\Ybar$ that is typically more efficient than the DR estimator described in earlier sections.
-Section~\ref{sect:tmle} covers targeted maximum likelihood estimators (TMLEs), which are an alternative to the estimating equations-style DR estimators described in earlier sections.
+In Section~\ref{sect:DR2}, we describe a ratio-type DR estimator of $\Ybar$ that is typically more efficient than the DR estimator described in earlier sections.
+Section~\ref{sect:tmle} covers targeted maximum likelihood estimators (TMLEs), which are an alternative to the estimating equations-type DR estimators described in earlier sections.
 Possible data-adaptive estimators of the nuisance functions are discussed in Section~\ref{sect:estimating.nuisance}.
 In Section~\ref{sect:simstudy}, we present a simulation study that compares DR methods using data-adaptive estimators of nuisance functions with those that use parametric estimators.
 In this article, we do not use data on the $Y$ values of individuals in Sample A. When such data are available, $\Ybar$ can be estimated using only Sample A, without needing Sample B. However, efficiency may be gained by combining the DR estimator that uses the $Y$ values only of individuals in Sample B with the estimator that uses only Sample A\cite{GaoYang2023,Rueda2023,Seaman2025}.
 This, along with other issues, is discussed in Section~\ref{sect:discussion}.